 Therefore Used Car sales professionals need to have a deep understanding of EV technology, including battery capacity, charging infrastructure, range, charging history, battery health and other relevant specifications.
 They should be able to explain these features to potential buyers and address any concern or misconception they may have.

 Used Car sales professionals should be well-versed in the environmental advantages of EV’s, such as reduced emissions and lower fuel costs.
-They should be able to articulate the long-term cost savings potential, considering factors like lower maintenance and operational costs compared to internal combustion engine (ICE) vehicles.
+They should be able to articulate the long-term cost savings combustion engine (ICE) vehicles.

 Range anxiety, the fear of running out of battery power, is a common concern among potential EV buyers.
 Used Car Sales professionals should be prepared to address this issue by providing accurate information about the vehicle’s range and charging infrastructure availability in the area around where the buyer lives.
 A good understanding of the charging infrastructure landscape is crucial.
 Used Car Sales professionals should be able to guide potential buyers on the various charging options available, such as home charging, public charging stations and fast charging networks.
 They should also be aware of government incentives and subsidies related to the charging infrastructure.